pensjonatus/flash-fiction/blog/drunk.md

 ---
-title: 'Drunk'
+title: Drunk
 date: '2012-03-17'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The party felt pretty wild to the four guys who were drinking heavily.
 They